KulikDM/pythresh/docs/FAQ.rst

  Can thresholders do multiclass thresholding
 *********************************************

-The short answer is *no* they cannot.
+The short answer is *kind of*.
 PyThresh thresholding involves only binary classification.
-However, if you wish for some reason to have multiclass outlier classification (e.g. inliers, uncertains, outliers), then perhaps clustering methods may be a good option.
+However, if you wish for some reason to have multiclass outlier classification (e.g. inliers, uncertains, outliers), then the ``CONF`` utility available in ``pthresh.utils.conf`` can be used to return the indeces of datapoints that fall within the confidence bounds of uncetrainty for a selected confidence level.

 ----